-Dublin (20 November 2012) – The Urban Land Institute (ULI), a global research and education institute dedicated to responsible land use and creating sustainable communities, has launched launch its 14th European National Council in Ireland.
+Dublin (20 November 2012) – The Urban Land Institute (ULI), a global research and education institute dedicated to responsible land use and creating sustainable communities, has launched its 14th European National Council in Ireland.
 The council, chaired by Hines Ireland’s managing director Brian Moran, will bring together ULI’s members in Ireland and provide them with a forum to discuss and address the challenges facing the country’s real estate sector.

 The National Council was launched at a real estate capital markets forum event at the Bank of Ireland, House of Lords on 20th November 2012.
 The event included a roundtable discussion between 30 senior professionals on the future of Ireland’s capital markets, which was be chaired by Marc Mogull, managing partner at Benson Elliott Capital Management.